WHAT ARE THE PROS AND CONS OF PROGRESSIVE WEB APPS (PWA's)?

 A Progressive Web App or PWA is a platform developed as a web application that acts as both a website and an application.
 Whilst being interchangeable, PWA's appear as a website whilst web browsing and as a native app with a home page icon for your mobile and tablet.
 PWA's are the perfect hybrid between a website and an application.
 Acting as the perfect 2 for 1 technological solution.

-What are some of the features of a Progressive Web App?
+What are some of the Pros of a Progressive Web App?